 Toyota Corolla Review

-If you’re looking for an efficient car with low running costs but want to avoid a diesel, the Toyota Corolla is stylish, comfortable and good to drive with a choice hybrid petrol engines.
+If you want low running costs but also want to avoid a diesel, the Toyota Corolla is a stylish, comfortable and good-to-drive hybrid.
 However, it can’t match alternatives for space.

 - Cheap to run